Relative free splitting and free factor complexes I: Hyperbolicity

-The construction in the following lemma is adapted from an argument of Bestvina and Feighn, namely Lemma~4.1 of \cite{BestvinaFeighn:subfactor}, and translated into the language of complexity.
+The construction in the following lemma is essentially an argument of Bestvina and Feighn which we have translated into the language of complexity.
 In the context of $\FS(F_n)$ this construction has the simplifying effect of enfolding two upper bounds on distance from \FSOne---the ``almost invariant edge bound'' and the ``blue--red decomposition bound''---into a single distance bound.
-In the current context, Lemma~\ref{LemmaPreimageComplexityBound} will be used in the proof of Lemma~\ref{LemmaCoarseRetract} to get certain upper bounds to distance along fold paths.
+In the current context, the upper bound in Lemma~\ref{LemmaPreimageComplexityBound} will be used in the proof of Lemma~\ref{LemmaCoarseRetract} to get certain upper bounds to distance along fold paths.